Transport guide - Georgia - Asia

 • Let the hotel district decide the final mode

-A good first day starts with the simplest airport logic, and for Tbilisi that means understanding this before you land: A direct taxi or app-based ride is usually the cleanest first move from the airport.
+A good first day starts with the simplest airport transfer, and for Tbilisi that means understanding this before you land: A direct taxi or app-based ride is usually the cleanest first move from the airport.
 Public transport can work, but after landing the simplest arrival usually wins.

 Many travelers lose the first evening because they optimize the headline train or fare and ignore the awkward last segment with luggage.